alserok/system-design/telegram/readme.md

 <img src="images/benchmarks1.png" alt="benchmarks">

 I had a choice between *Redis PUB/SUB* and *NATS*.
 Both are fast.
 In real time chat app it is crucial.
-In 'chats' service, I made a choice in favor of Redis because it is good for real-time messaging in scenarios where real-time data access and caching are important, chatting is exactly suitable.
+In `chats` service, I made a choice in favor of Redis because it is good for real-time messaging in scenarios where real-time data access and caching are important, chatting is exactly suitable.